ionos-cloud/crossplane-provider-ionoscloud/docs/api/compute-engine/cubeserver.md

 		* `bus` (string)
 			* description: The bus type of the volume.
 			* possible values: "VIRTIO";"IDE";"UNKNOWN"
+		* `image` (string)
+			* description: Image or snapshot ID to be used as template for this volume.
+Make sure the image selected is compatible with the datacenter's location.
+Note: when creating a volume - set image, image alias, or licence type.
 	* required properties:
 		* `bus`
 		* `name`
+* `availabilityZone` (string)
+	* description: The availability zone in which the server should be provisioned.
+	* default: "AUTO"
+	* possible values: "AUTO";"ZONE_1";"ZONE_2"
+* `cpuFamily` (string)
+	* description: CPU architecture on which server gets provisioned; not all CPU architectures are available in all datacenter regions; available CPU architectures can be retrieved from the datacenter resource.
+	* possible values: "AMD_OPTERON";"INTEL_SKYLAKE";"INTEL_XEON"
+* `datacenterConfig` (object)
+	* description: DatacenterConfig contains information about the datacenter resource on which the server will be created.
+	* properties:
+		* `datacenterIdRef` (object)
+			* description: DatacenterIDRef references to a Datacenter to retrieve its ID.
+			* properties:
+				* `name` (string)
+					* description: Name of the referenced object.
+			* required properties:
+				* `name`
+		* `datacenterIdSelector` (object)
+			* description: DatacenterIDSelector selects reference to a Datacenter to retrieve its DatacenterID.
+			* properties:
+				* `matchControllerRef` (boolean)
+					* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
+				* `matchLabels` (object)
+					* description: MatchLabels ensures an object with matching labels is selected.
+		* `datacenterId` (string)
+			* description: DatacenterID is the ID of the Datacenter on which the resource will be created.
+It needs to be provided via directly or via reference.
+			* format: uuid

 ### Required Properties